 Including seasonal or perennial snow fields attached to the glacier can introduce significant errors in calculating the glacier areas, affecting also area change rates when comparing inventories.
 The errors depend on the extent of the snow cover.
-As currently no operational method is available to identify snow covered ground or perennial snow fields from VIS imagery, the only possibility to minimize these errors is to use remote sensing data with minimum snow cover, which requires some additional information on the development of 356 snow cover in the respective season from meteorological or mass balance time series.
-For future developments, radar imagery in L-band or tomographic radar as well as airborne ice 357 thickness measurements could fill these gaps.
-As the firn and snow at the end of ablation 358 season, when the minimum snow cover occurs and the perennial snow fields should be 359 identified, still contains a high amount of liquid water, radar penetration depth decreases.
-An 360 361 application to temperate glaciers as found in the Alps is therefore not feasible. .
-Another important point is the often small extent of perennial snow fields and their location in small 362 structures, such as gullies or troughs, which might be beyond the spatial resolution of low 363 frequency airborne or spaceborne radar systems.
-364
+As currently no operational method is available to identify snow-covered ground or perennial snow fields from VIS imagery, the only possibility to minimize these errors is to use remote-sensing data with minimum snow cover, which requires some additional information on the development of snow cover in the respective season from meteorological or mass balance time series.
+For future developments, radar imagery in L-band or tomographic radar as well as airborne ice thickness measurements could fill these gaps.
+As the firn and snow at the end of ablation season, when the minimum snow cover occurs and the perennial snow fields should be identified, still contains a high amount of liquid water, radar penetration depth decreases.
+An application to temperate glaciers as found in the Alps is therefore not feasible.
+Another important point is the often small extent of perennial snow fields and their location in small structures, such as gullies or troughs, which might be beyond the spatial resolution of low-frequency airborne or spaceborne radar systems.

 For the interpretation of the LIA inventory, temporal and spatial indeterminacy has to be kept in mind.
 The temporal indeterminacy is caused by the asynchronous occurrence of the LIA maximum extent.
-In extreme cases the occurrence of the LIA maximum deviated several decades from the year 1850, which is often used as synonymous with the time of the LIA maximum.
+In extreme cases the occurrence of the LIA maximum deviated several decades from the year 1850, which is often regarded as synonymous with the time of the LIA maximum.

-370 The spatial indeterminacy varies between accumulation areas and glacier tongues: The 371 moraines which confined the LIA glacier tongues give a good indication for the LIA glacier margins in most cases as they are clearly mapped in the LiDAR DEMs and changing 372 vegetation is visible in the orthophotos.
-In some cases, lateral moraines standing proud for 373 several decades eroded later, so that the LIA glacier surface will be interpreted as wider, but 374 also lower than it actually was.
-In some cases, LIA moraines were subject to mass movements 375 376 caused by fluvial or permafrost activities.
-In a very few cases, ice cored moraines developed 377 and moved from the original position.
-Altogether these uncertainties are small compared to the interpretational range at higher elevations, where no significant LIA moraines indicate the 378 379 ice margins.
+The spatial indeterminacy varies between accumulation areas and glacier tongues: the moraines which confined the LIA glacier tongues give a good indication for the LIA glacier margins in most cases as they are clearly mapped in the lidar DEMs and changing vegetation is visible in the orthophotos.
+In some cases, lateral moraines standing proud for several decades eroded later, so that the LIA glacier surface will be interpreted not only as wider but also as lower than it actually was.
+In some cases, LIA moraines were subject to mass movements caused by fluvial or permafrost activities.
+In a very few cases, ice-cored moraines developed and moved from the original position.
+Altogether these uncertainties are small compared to the interpretational range at higher elevations, where no significant LIA moraines indicate the ice margins.

-380 Moreover, historical documents and maps often show fresh or seasonal snow cover at higher elevations.
-For example the federal maps of 1816-1821 and 1869-1887 in Figure 12 show 381 surfaces where it is not clear if they are covered by snow, ice or firn.
-Therefore we cannot 382 even be sure to have included all glaciers which existed during the LIA maximum.
-Groß 383 (1987) calculated LIA maximum glacier areas of 945.50 km without, and 1011.0 with 384 disappeared glaciers (i.e. 6.5 % disappeared glaciers).
-According to this estimate, 6.5 % of the 385 LIA maximum area is possibly missing from our inventory.
-Taking this and a general 386 387 mapping error of 3.5% into account we estimate the accuracy of the total ice cover for the LIA as $\pm 10\%$ .
+Moreover, historical documents and maps often show fresh or seasonal snow cover at higher elevations.
+For example the federal maps of 1816-1821 and 1869-1887 in Fig. 12 show surfaces where it is not clear if they are covered by snow, ice or firn.
+Therefore we cannot even be sure to have included all glaciers which existed during the LIA maximum.
+Groß (1987) calculated LIA maximum glacier areas of 945.50 km2 without, and 1011.0 with, disappeared glaciers (i.e. 6.5 % disappeared glaciers).
+According to this estimate, 6.5 % of the LIA maximum area is possibly missing from our inventory.
+Taking this and a general mapping error of 3.5 % into account, we estimate the accuracy of the total ice cover for the LIA as ± 10 %.
 Figure 12 illustrates that the maps of the third federal survey, together with other historical data, provide some information on the glacier area also in higher elevations.